You are:

 The idea of a guide for universities arises out of students’ concern to experience other universities in the European Union, without compromising the development of their dual careers.

-– identifying athlete students everyday-needs to pursue a dual career in a European university;
+– Identifying athlete students everyday-needs to pursue a dual career in a European university;

-– encouraging new actions in universities that would facilitate Erasmus+ mobilities for athletes.
+– Encouraging new actions in universities that would facilitate Erasmus+ mobilities for athletes.

 Gathering Best Practices